yaxu/pihkal/chapters/old/400-effects.md

 With the `|+`{.haskell} operator, we keep the structure of the three events from the left hand side.
 The middle one gets split in half, between the two events on the right hand side.
-In the end, three events are triggered; the second half of `cp`{.haskell} (that matches with the `crush 3`{.haskell}) has lost its start, so doesn't play.
+In the end, three events are triggered; the `cp`{.haskell} has lost its start, so doesn't play.

-The below shows that if we instead use the `+|`{.haskell} operator, the event structure comes from the pattern on the right, and is split between events on the left.
-This time there are only two events with their 'starts' intact (`bd`{.haskell} and `cp`{.haskell}, and that therefore results in a sound being triggered.
+The below shows that if we instead use the `+|`{.haskell} operator, the event structure comes the pattern on the right, and is split between events on the left.
+This time there are only two events with their 'starts' intact (`bd`{.haskell} and `cp`{.haskell}, and that therefore result in a sound being triggered.

 ```{.haskell render="part" width=1500 preprocess="show <$> " prepend="d1 $ "}
 sound "bd cp sd" +| crush "16 3"